French

 Certificate of Advanced Language Study

-The French Department offers a Certificate of Advanced Language Study to Yale College undergraduates including French majors.
+The French Department offers a Certificate of Advanced Language Study to Yale College undergraduates who are not French majors.

 Requirements

-Students seeking to earn the Certificate of Advanced Language Study in French are required to take four courses beyond the L4 level, at least two of which must be Yale courses designated as L5.
-Additionally, the French Department requires that a minimum of one of the four required courses be a French Department course listed at the 200-level or above.
+Non-majors seeking to earn the Certificate of Advanced Language Study in French are required to take four courses beyond the L4 level, at least two of which must be Yale courses designated as L5.
+Additionally, the French Department requires that a minimum of one of the four required courses be a French Department course listed at the 200-449 level range.
 All courses must be taken for a letter grade, and students must achieve a grade of B or above.
 With the approval of the DUS, one advanced non-L5 course, conducted in the target language, such as an independent study course or a graduate seminar may count toward certification requirements.

 The DUS may allow one “language across the curriculum” (LxC) course taught in English to count toward the certification requirements provided the course includes a weekly discussion section conducted entirely in French.
 The discussion section must enroll a minimum of three students and the course must be designated as LxC in the course description.

-The DUS may also approve the substitution of up to two credits earned during study abroad and taught in French to count toward the certificate requirements.
+The DUS may also approve up to two study abroad courses taught in French to count as electives toward the certificate requirements.
 If the DUS approves courses taken outside of Yale for inclusion in the certificate requirements, students must take the necessary steps to ensure those courses appear on their transcript.

 If you have any questions, please contact the French DUS or the French Department Registrar Bethany Hayes.